python/cpython/Doc/library/stdtypes.rst

    single: protocol; context management

 Python's :keyword:`with` statement supports the concept of a runtime context defined by a context manager.
-This is implemented using two separate methods that allow user-defined classes to define a runtime context that is entered before the statement body is executed and exited when the statement ends.
+This is implemented using a pair of methods that allow user-defined classes to define a runtime context that is entered before the statement body is executed and exited when the statement ends:

-The :dfn:`context management protocol` consists of a pair of methods that need to be provided for a context manager object to define a runtime context:

 .. method:: contextmanager.__enter__()